 Many prominent musicians have guested with our band over the years such as Antti Sarpila, Lillian Boutté and Orange Kellin.
 Our unique style comes from our widely differing musical backgrounds but above all it is the New Orleans revival style which gives us the greatest inspiration and is the kind of music we specialize in.
 We do our best to keep the New Orleans music alive.

-Jesper – “baby boy” of the Second Line has played with the Second Line since the very begining, and works as a musician and is the head chef at the eminent restaurant Gottskär Hotell south of Gothenburg.
-He has developed his very own style of playing, but he is also a bit of a “Bunk Johnson-phantom” and sometimes appears as the lead player at special Bunk-concerts.
-Jesper is also one of the organisers of the famous Gothenburg Jazz Festival.
+Jesper – has played with the Second Line since the very beginning, and works as a musician and is the head chef at the eminent restaurant Gottskär Hotell south of Gothenburg.
+He has developed his very own style of playing, but he is also a bit of a ”Bunk Johnson-phantom” and sometimes appears as the lead player at special Bunk-concerts.
+For many years Jesper was an organizer of the Gothenburg Jazz Festival.

 Olof joined the band in 1997.
-He has been studying music at Gothenburg University, and before that he was a student at “Svalövs Musikfolkhögskola”, a school specializing in contemporary music.
-Olof is a full-time musician and music teacher and plays with all kinds of bands, for various occasions.
-He was awarded the “Lerums kulturstipendium” (Lerum -97), and the “Louis Armstrong award” (Stockholm -02).
+He has been studying at Gothenburg Music University, and before that he was a student at ”Svalövs Musikfolkhögskola”, a school specializing in contemporary music.
+Olof is a full-time musician and has his own quartet, and also plays with all kinds of bands, for various occasions.
+He has been awarded ”Lerums kulturstipendium”, and the ”Louis Armstrong award”.

 Per works as an electrician, but his bass playing takes up a lot of his time.
 His popularity is perhaps a result of his ”slap”-technique, a style of playing few bass players are able to use.